akashrajk54/DroneFlightPlanner/README.md

            http://127.0.0.1:8000/botlab

-   13. The Django server is started, let's fire APIs from Postman
+   13. The Django server is started, let's fire APIs from Postman.
+Import shared postman collection and follow the below APIs.

         a).
 Sign-up: Enter a phone number(Twilio should send the OTP) and fire the API.
 This will send an OTP to the phone number.